MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/background-syncs.md

 <!-- ====================================================================== -->
-## Regularly get fresh content with the Periodic Background Sync API
+## Use the Periodic Background Sync API to regularly get fresh content

 The Periodic Background Sync API lets PWAs retrieve fresh content periodically, in the background, so users can immediately access it when they later open the app again.